GabrielStima/nodeCourseWithSQL/README.md

 ###   Application

-It is an API in **node.js** that creates, lists and deletes posts, using SQL Server as database.
-Route validations are also performed using *celebrate* and unit tests and integration with *jest*.
+It is an API in **node.js** that creates, lists and deletes posts, using SQL Server as a database.
+And to store sensitive data like bank name and password, dotenv was used.
+Route validations are performed using *celebrate* and unit tests and integration tests with *jest*.
+To use *jest* without affecting the original database, a database was created for testing and is triggered by running the test script, because in it I used *cross-env* to set a variable that changes the database.

 ### Project dependencies